ronald-smith-angel/dataset_deduplication_sparkml/readme.md

 # Spark Data Deduplication #

 This project shows a dataset deduplication process using spark and Scala.
+A deduplication process is worth in cases where having deuplicates affects either a distribuited system performance or your business metrics.
+Thus, this a basic example using a cars dataset having similar descriptions a fields, then the pipeline looks for similar rows and flag/remove those that represent the same record.

 ### Deduplicate Data Frame ###